Join Beams for Dovetail

 Throughout the video, he poses questions about the optimal shape for splicing (joining) a beam.
 Overall I agree with his assessment from a purely theoretical standpoint - there should be no reason to make a diagonal, or to use steps.

-I think his look at wood beams for comparison is rather insightful.
+I think his look at wood beams for comparison is insightful.
 I had not considered that years of wooden beams would influence thoughts for metal beams still today.
-Especially since wood beams have a very different technique of connecting - not welding like for steel beams.
+Especially since wood beams have very different techniques for connecting - not welding like for steel beams.
 And, no one alive today was around before steel beams were common.
-However, the two materials and their respective approaches are not that dissimilar.
+However, the two materials and their respective approaches are not so dissimilar.
 (We will talk about that more below.)

 Answering How To Join Beams

-The one thing I felt the video was lacking is a real answer to the original question.
-He did answer it from a theoretical standpoint, but as we know theory is not always practical.
+I felt the video was missing a clear answer to the original question.
+He did give a theoretical answer, but theory is not usually the full story.
+Practical circumstances will often change a theoretical answer.

-The analysis in the video assumes a homogeneous material, yet in reality, the material changes near the weld.
-Both in geometry and in material property.
-Welds do not penetrate perfectly through the material in a homogeneous manner.
-There is always a dip near the edge of a weld, changing the geometry.
-Also, the material heat treatment changes around the weld, and that will affect how to join beams.
+Analysis in the video assumes a homogeneous material, yet in reality, things change near a weld – in geometry and for material properties.
+First, welds do not penetrate perfectly through the material in a homogeneous manner.
+Then, there is always a dip near the edge of a weld, usually small and inconsistent, which also changes the geometry.
+Finally, the material temper changes near a weld, which changes the strength properties, and that affects how to join beams.

 What does that mean?
-It means to get a true answer, our theory would have to analyze through and including the post weld material gradients.
-Yes, both in material state gradients from heat treatment, as well as in material fill and geometry.
+To get a true answer about joining beams, our theory would have to analyze through and including the post weld material gradients.
+Yes, both in material state gradients from heat disruption, as well as in material fill, and geometry.
 This is especially true when the welding rod material differs from the parent material.
 (Usually it does.)

-Can we even know that when we join beams?
-That analysis is exceptionally difficult to do, so we normally handle it with proper processes and safety factors.
+Can we even know this information when we join beams?
+A thorough analysis is exceptionally difficult to do, so we normally handle it with proper processes and safety factors.

-His video definitely takes into account and calculates the Safety Factor of the areas he is looking at.
-That is cool, but it does not tell us how much of the safety Factor we take up when we make a weld in an otherwise homogeneous beam.
+The video definitely takes Safety Factor into account in calculations.
+That is great, but it does not tell us how much of the safety factor we use when we make a weld in an otherwise homogeneous beam.

 A big consideration as we join beams is the intended use.
-A static load beam that does not see much variation is pretty rare - especially with vehicles.
+A static load beam that does not see load variation is pretty rare - especially with vehicles.
 So how much vibration do we expect?
-How much oscillation is there with the load?
+How much oscillation in the load?
 What is the amplitude?

-The video mentions the beam in a vehicle, which will usually have a complex loading over time.
+The video mentions the beam in a vehicle, which will usually have complex loading over time.
 The same is true for a trailer frame.
-In these situations the potential effect of weld distortions are greater - because welds and fatigue don't play so nice with each other.
+In these situations the potential effect of weld distortions are greater - because welds and fatigue don't play nice together.

 True, this is highly material dependent.
 Aluminum is much more sensitive to fatigue than steel, for instance.
-However, no matter what material we choose, failures near welds are far more frequent than failures free of any weld interaction.
-I have made a bunch of money in my career analyzing these kinds of failures.
+However, no matter what material we choose, failures near welds are far more frequent than failures in areas that are free of weld interaction.
+I have worked on many situations analyzing these kinds of failures.

-Without going into any detail, we will just say that the How of the beam use is a big part in How we should join beams.
+Without going into detail, the way a beam is used plays a major role in how we should join the beams.

 Factory Processes / DIY Processes

-Since the video does touch on it a little, we can point out that in a factory you have a lot more control to join beams.
+Since the video does touch on it, we can point out that in a factory you have a lot more control in joining beams.
 Here are a few points to consider.

-1. First, In a factory they know what the material is, exactly, so they can choose a proper weld fill material.
+1. First, In a factory they know the material, exactly, so they can choose a proper weld fill material.
 In DIY and aftermarket, the exact material of the original beams is often unknown.
-That means we join beams with whatever wire is in the MIG, or whatever rod we have laying around.
+That means we usually join beams with whatever wire is in the MIG or whatever rod we have lying around.

-2. Second, In a factory, after welding you can heat treat the entire beam, like in an oven, to normalize the material and make the properties closer to homogeneous.
-When a beam is cut, then spliced with something (like to extend a beam), it will never be truly homogeneous, but heat treatment can drastically minimize the effects of a weld.
-We see this a lot in things like bicycle frames where the parent material is quite thin.
-If bicycle frames are not heat treated after welding, they will fracture quite easily.
+3. In a factory, after welding they can heat treat the entire beam, like in an oven, to normalize the material and make the material properties closer to homogeneous.
+When we splice to extend a beam, it will never be truly homogeneous, but heat treatment after welding can drastically minimize the effects of a weld.
+We see this with bicycle frames where the parent material is quite thin.
+If bicycle frames are not heat treated after welding, they will fracture fairly easily.
 From a practical standpoint most people in DIY do not have access to that kind of equipment.

-3. Third, when in an environment of fatigue, crack propagation often starts, and propagates right in the areas of heat distress.
-I have seen many beam failures occur near welds, because the material properties have changed near the weld, and the crack will propagate through and near the weld much more easily.
+4. In an environment of fatigue, crack propagation often starts, and propagates in the areas of previous heat distress.
+Most beam failures occur near welds, because the material properties have changed there.
+That allows a crack to propagate through and near the weld much more easily.
 Some say it is from the brittle areas internal where they join beams.
 Others say it is due to discontinuity in the material.
 I don't know the molecular reasons, but I definitely know the effect.

 In college I worked as a mechanic.
-The boss told me "As a mechanic, you have to be cleaner than a doctor."
+The boss told me "As a mechanic, you must be cleaner than a doctor."
 I pondered that for a minute, then because I looked puzzled, he finished.
 "Doctors get to bury their mistakes, you have to eat yours."
-That always stuck with me, and it is certainly true of trailer builders that must live with / or eat their choices about how they join beams.
+That stuck with me, and it is certainly true of trailer builders that must live with / or eat the choices for how they join beams.

 To combat these items above, especially crack propagation, having stresses spread farther in the beam connection can reduce the effect.
 Here are some examples.